The Living Encyclopedia of Consciousness

 Treatment-Resistant Depression

-Johns Hopkins, Imperial College London, and NYU have all produced landmark data on psilocybin for TRD — patients for whom 2+ antidepressants have failed.
+Johns Hopkins, Imperial College London, and NYU have all put out major data on psilocybin for treatment-resistant depression: the patients who've already failed two or more antidepressants.

 Psilocybin Response Rate71%